xelfia/Virtueld/README.md

   * For combat, left stick and 4 buttons are mainly used.
   * Additional buttons are also used auxiliary.
   * `Skill` (Command inputs) will be short (in planned).
-* Though gamepad is recommended, you can also play with Keyboard/Mouse under your input bindings.
+* Though gamepad is recommended, you can also play with Keyboard/Mouse.

 * ~You can customize the input bindings on `Input` tab of Configuration dialog.~
-* XVRF now works with the New Input System.
+* XVRF now works with the [New Input System](https://github.com/Unity-Technologies/InputSystem).
 Since 4 buttons of any gamepad are mapped as `Ⓝ`/`Ⓔ`/`Ⓦ`/`Ⓢ` below under the New Input System.
 So I think you can play by default as expected bindings.
 > Configuration under the New Input System is not provided in current versions.
 I apologize for the inconvenience.

 ### Abstract Gamepad on New Input System (overview)